microsoft/conversational-speaker/README.md

 ## 1. Get and configure the code.
 1. On the Raspberry Pi or your PC, open a command-line terminal
 1. Install .NET 6 SDK
-   - For Rasbperry Pi and Linux:
+   - For Raspberry Pi and Linux:
      ```
      curl -sSL https://dot.net/v1/dotnet-install.sh | bash
      ```
-     After installing is complete (it may take a few minutes), add dotnet to the command seach paths
+     After installing is complete (it may take a few minutes), add dotnet to the command search paths
      ```
      echo 'export DOTNET_ROOT=$HOME/.dotnet' >> ~/.bashrc
      echo 'export PATH=$PATH:$HOME/.dotnet' >> ~/.bashrc